Fish Pathogen Monitoring Studies

 2024 data updates

-An April sentinel fish exposure is scheduled for 04/18 - 04/21 at KBC and KSV with Fall Creek Hatchery Fall Chinook and out-of-basin rainbow trout.
+An April sentinel fish exposure occurred 04/22 - 04/25 at two mainstem sites, KBC and KSV, with Fall Creek Hatchery Fall Chinook and out-of-basin rainbow trout.
+The status of these fishes can be found at this link.

-A May sentinel fish exposure will occur 05/20 - 05/23 at WMR and KED in the upper basin and at KI5, KBC, KSV and KOR in the lower basin.
+A May sentinel fish exposure occurred 05/20 - 05/23 at WMR, WDR and KED in the upper basin and at KI5, KBC, KSV and KOR in the lower basin.
+The status of these fishes can be found at this link.

-A third sentinel fish exposure is scheduled to occur at all index sites in June, 2024.
+A third sentinel fish exposure occurred at all index sites June 11-14, 2024.
+The status of these fishes can be found at this link.

-An exposure is scheduled to occur in September at two lower basin sites.
+An exposure was scheduled to occur in September at two lower basin sites.
+However, due to elevated turbidity these will be postponed until river conditions improve.

 Water samples